Ristolive/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move				 Moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs				 Deletes all files in the current working directory 102-tree				 Creates directories welcome/, welcome/to/, welcome/to/school
+100-lets_move				 Moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs				 Deletes all files in the current working directory 102-tree				 Creates directories welcome/, welcome/to/, welcome/to/school 103-commas				 Lists files and directories of the current directory separated with (,)